KittyGiraudel/SJSJ/glossary/FALCOR.md

   return new Router([
     {
       // match a request for the key "greeting"
-      route: "greeting",
+      route: 'greeting',
-      // respond with a PathValue with the value of "Hello World."
+      // respond with a PathValue with the value of 'Hello World.'
-      get: function() {
+      get: function () {
-        return {path:["greeting"], value: "Hello World"};
+        return {
+          path: ['greeting'],
+          value: 'Hello World'
+        };
       }
     }
   ]);